aradi/nanocut/README.md

 project, so feel free to [join it](http://bitbucket.org/aradi/nanocut), if you think that some additional features are needed or something could be implemented in a more user friendly way.
-If you find the program useful, please recommend it to others who may be also interested to use it.
+If you find the program useful, please recommend it to others who may be also interested in using it.